maelstrom-software/maelstrom/website/content/blog/why-maelstrom/index.md

 discovered immediately.
 The longer they persist, the harder and more expensive they are to fix.

+Tests are embarassingly parallel.
+By definition, tests shouldn't interact with each other.
+Additionally, there are a huge number of servers sitting out there in data centers that would love to run our tests.
+We shouldn't have to wait for our tests.

-We've found that even small differences in the time it takes tests to run can have a huge impact on our testing practices.
-With a fast test-running setup, you can run your tests scores of times during the day, catch defects immediately, and do so without losing focus.
+Even small differences in the time it takes tests to run can have a huge impact on our testing practices.
+With a fast test-running tools, you can run your tests scores of times during the day, catch defects immediately, and do so without losing focus.

 ### Accessible